MobMonRob/SC3510_80/3D_icp/README.md

 **Running Instructions:**
 After downloading the 3D_icp directory, follow these steps:
 1) Run the cmake command with the source path set to where the cmake file is, and the build path set to out/build. (adjust the path to find the pcl-1.12 in CMakeLists.txt if needed)
-2) Add the first 2 “.pcd” files to be aligned to the out/build directory, or use the example files provided.
+2) Add the “.pcd” files to be aligned to the build directory.
+Some example files are provided in this repository.
-3) Call the executable using Terminal with specifying the names of the 2 “.pcd” files to be aligned, the desired registeration direction (x, y, or xy), x and y values of the scans, and optionally the name of the file to save the resultant sum cloud.
+3) In the terminal, call the executable followed by the “.pcd” files to be aligned, then the ".csv" positions file and lastly the name of the file ".pcd" to save the resultant registered cloud.

-- (x-dir Example: ./diy_icp pack1.pcd pack2.pcd x x0_target x1_target x0_source x1_source pack12.pcd)
-- (y-dir Example: ./diy_icp pack1.pcd pack2.pcd y y0_target y1_target y0_source y1_source pack12.pcd)
-- (xy-dir Example: ./diy_icp pack1.pcd pack2.pcd xy x0_target y0_target x1_target y1_target x0_source y0_source x1_source y1_source pack12.pcd)
-- (xyz-dir Example: ./diy_icp pack1.pcd pack2.pcd xyz x0_target y0_target z0_target x1_target y1_target z1_target x0_source y0_source z0_target x1_source y1_source z1_source pack12.pcd)
+_Example:_ ./diy_icp linear_scan_1.pcd linear_scan_2.pcd linear_scan_3.pcd linear_scan_positions.csv linear_scan_123.pcd

-**Functions Definition:**
+**Functions and Class Definition:**

+_**Positions:**_
+This class is used to create objects that hold the position values of the current source and target clouds.

 **//TOOLS:**